Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 11. Zeolite - Clinoptilolite

 Zeolite is a natural mineral known for binding and eliminating toxins from the body.
 Since skin health often begins in the gut , zeolite can cleanse the digestive tract and support your dog's immune system.
-By detoxifying the body, skin problems caused by internal stress can be alleviated.
+By detoxifying the body, skin problems caused by internal stressors can be alleviated.

 STEINKRAFT Zeolite Wound Ointment for Dog Paws